MicrosoftDocs/well-architected/well-architected/devops/automation-overview.md

 description: Learn how automation improves businesses operations, automates manual processes, and lets engineers focus on tasks that add business value.
 author: martinekuan
 ms.author: martinek
-ms.date: 04/27/2023
+ms.date: 05/01/2023
 ms.topic: conceptual
-ms.service: architecture-center
+ms.service: waf
-ms.subservice: well-architected
+ms.subservice: waf-pillar-excellence
 ms.custom:
   - article
 ---

 # Automation overview: Goals, best practices, and types

 Automation has revolutionized how businesses operate and this trend continues to evolve.
 Businesses have moved to automating manual processes so that engineers can focus attention on tasks that add business value.
-Automating business solutions let you:
+Automating business solutions lets you:

 - Activate resources on demand.
 - Deploy solutions rapidly.